From hand drafting to CAD

 Image files While working on a design for a small courtyard, we wanted to change the length of a wall.
 A linear dimension had already been applied to the wall, and we show that the STRETCH command can be used to alter the size of the wall and the dimension itself in one step.

 It bears repeating that everything you draw with your gCADPlus software must be fully sized.
 This means that any time you enquire about part of your drawing (using any of the enquiry group of commands – DISTANCE, LIST, ID or AREA), the software ‘spits back’ values that mean something to you as a designer.
 We emphasized this many times in this set of notes, but you must keep reminding yourself of it when you first work with gCADPlus.
-This concept of ‘drawing full size’, is a significant change for many people and can be most disconcerting, if you have long been used to producing paper drawings by hand on a drawing board.
+This concept of ‘drawing full size’ is a significant change for many people and can be most disconcerting if you have long been used to producing paper drawings by hand on a drawing board.

 Information can be extracted from drawings.